Reach us here...

 Ensure the Reliability of Your Products

-BE Analytic is a NABL accredited laboratory.
-BE Analytic has established world class test facility for quality and reliability assurance of different Mechanical, Electronic and Electromechanical Products.
+BE Analytic is a NABL-accredited laboratory.
+BE Analytic has established a world-class test facility for quality and reliability assurance of different Mechanical, Electronic and Electromechanical Products.

 We conduct various types of Ozone tests as per different national and international test standards like ASTM D 518 IS-3400 (Part-20), ASTM D 1149, ISO 1431-1: 1989, ASTM D 1171, ASTM D 3395, ASTM D 4575BIS, ISO, DIN, MIL and so on.

 The ozone test is a type of environmental test that is conducted on various aerospace, automotive, defense and electronics products to evaluate their resistance to ozone exposure.
 Ozone is a highly reactive gas that is formed by the interaction of ultraviolet (UV) light and oxygen in the atmosphere.
 It can cause the degradation of many materials, including rubber, plastics, and electrical insulation.
 Therefore, it is important to evaluate the resistance of electronic and defense products to ozone exposure.

 The ozone test involves exposing the test specimen to a high concentration of ozone in a controlled environment.
 The test can be conducted in an ozone chamber, or a test chamber equipped with an ozone generator.
 The test conditions can be varied based on the product’s specifications and intended use.
 The test typically involves exposing the specimen to a predetermined concentration of ozone for a specified period, while monitoring its performance and physical properties.

 During the test, the product is monitored for any changes in its physical properties, such as cracking, swelling, discoloration, or loss of tensile strength.
 The product is also tested for any changes in its electrical or functional properties, such as insulation resistance, dielectric strength, or conductivity.